So, what are the Sutton Coldfield Community Games?

 The weekend is designed to be completely interactive – visitors can try everything from athletics to agility games, bowls to Boccia, dance to dodgeball, sailing to skating, tennis to trampolining… all completely free of charge and without any commitment.
 If you’re inspired to take something further, it’s over to you.

-This year, we hope to have an even richer variety of activities for you to try, so please do put the 7th and 8th July in your diaries and come down to Wyndley to join in the fun.
+In 2019 we hope to have an even richer variety of activities for you to try, so please do put the 13th and 14th July in your diaries and come down to Wyndley to join in the fun.

 The Sutton Games are made possible by a core team of volunteer organisers and several hundred volunteer event providers.
 It is funded via a donation from the Sutton Coldfield Charitable Trust and the generous sponsorship of six local organisations: Green & Company, WAA Chosen, The Kick Start Academy, Porsche Centre Sutton Coldfield, Fairfax Multi-Academy Trust and Sutton Spas.
 Their generosity means we can continue to provide the weekend for free and for that we thank them.